File a Report About Amazon Credit Card Fraud

 DoNotPay boasts the world’s first robot attorney.
 An automated system for taking on bureaucracy and fighting a machine designed to defeat you.

 Working with DoNotPay, you can fight Amazon credit card fraud, big business, parking tickets, and more.
-There are services to sue, get money, or file a complaint.
+There are services to send demand letters to, get money, or file a complaint.

 DoNotPay Works for Everybody with the Click of a Button